kiraitami/project-rpg/README.md

 * Follow the Firebase implementation guide

-Them you can custom the nodes in class
+Then you can custom the nodes in class

 ```java
 StringNodes.java